Write portable code with AutoClass

 class and the TFAutoModelFor

 class to load pretrained instances of models.
 This will ensure you load the correct architecture every time.
-In the next tutorial, learn how to use your newly loaded tokenizer, image processor, feature extractor and processor to preprocess a dataset for fine-tuning.
+In the next , learn how to use your newly loaded tokenizer, image processor, feature extractor and processor to preprocess a dataset for fine-tuning.